ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/how-to/loading-image-pdf-from-db.md

 ## 3. View Image and PDF Files

-- Create a query named *getFiles* to retrieve base64 strings from testDB: Click on **+ Add** button in the query panel, select Tooljet as Database, `testDB` as Table name, and `List rows` as Operations.
+- Create a query named *getFiles* to retrieve base64 strings from testDB: Click on **+ Add** button in the query panel, select ToolJet as Database, `testDB` as Table name, and `List rows` as Operations.
 - Enable **Run this query on application load?** and click on the **Run** button to run the getFiles query.

 <div style={{ width: '100%', marginBottom:'15px', marginTop:'15px'}}>